Souhardya/bitcoinstealer/README.md

 If you use it in an illegal way .. you are yourself responsible for your deeds I won't be held responsible ..

+# Figure out on your own

+Sorry won't make a wiki or something in order to analyse or use it you have to understand the code itelf and figure out on your own

+P.S there is nothing in the code as complex lol compile it and just take a overview

 # Project is a fork